syntasso/kratix-docs/docs/main/05-reference/01-promises/01-deleting-a-promise.md

 Deleting a Promise will take a few minutes to complete while Kratix deletes all the resources associated with Promise.
-Once finished it will take some time for all of the worker cluster resources to be deleted as changes are synced across to the worker cluster by Flux.
+Once finished it will take some time for all of the worker cluster resources to be deleted as changes are synced across to the worker clusters by Flux.